wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 +--------------------+---------------------------------------------+

 .. note::
-  Paths can be referred to relative paths under the Wazuh installation directory, or full paths.
+  Paths can be referred to as relative paths under the Wazuh installation directory or full paths.

 .. _enrollment_agent_certificate_path: